MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 2. You don't want to use evil C macros.
 3. You want generic data structures that work for all types.

-The below data structure showcase programs get optimized away at compile time by GCC and Clang, such that only the `printf()` at the end of `main()` is left:
+The below data structure showcase programs get optimized away at compile time by Clang and GCC, such that only the `printf()` at the end of `main()` is left:
 ```nasm
 main:
     push    rax